 The British House of Lords has authorized the televising of important parliamentary sessions.
 By a vote of 56 to 31 the House of Lords approved the measure.
-Only once before have TV cameras been allowed on the floor of the British Parliament.
-That was April 21, when the House of Commons recorded the summoning of its members to hear a speech given by Queen Elizabeth in the House of Lords.
+Only once before have TV cameras been allowed on the floor of or International Radio and Television Society.